Skip to content

 var app = builder.Build();

 When a user clicks "Login" or "Verify Age" on your site, you must formulate a request telling their wallet exactly what data you need.
-We use the DIF Presentation Exchange v2.1.1 format for this.
+This guide uses the DIF Presentation Exchange v2.1.1 format.

 using SdJwt.Net.Oid4Vp;